Canon 200D vs Leica S Typ 007

 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica S Typ 007 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.